Passengers of size present a challenge for seatmates and airlines

 Photo of author

-It’s true, Americans are getting larger and airline seats are shrinking.
-So confrontations between passengers of size and their fellow travelers are inevitable.
+Americans are getting larger.
+Airline seats are shrinking.
+So confrontations between plus-size passengers and their fellow travelers are inevitable.

 The average American man weighs 15 pounds more than he did 20 years ago, according to the Centers for Disease Control and Prevention.
 And the average American woman weighs 16.2 pounds more.